marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <img class="center" src="{{ "/assets/images/elbow7.png" | absolute_url }}" alt="Markdown Monster icon" width = "500" height = "400" />

 <p>
-This he applied to the k-means algorithm to create 7 households clusters. o identify what those clusters bought weekly, he decided that for a product to caracterize a cluster, it had to be bought by at least a third of the households in the clutster (a very generous threshold).
+This he applied to the k-means algorithm to create 7 households clusters.
+To identify what those clusters bought weekly, he decided that for a product to characterize a cluster, it had to be bought by at least a third of the households in the cluster (a very generous threshold).
 Looking at the results, Duck saw that two clusters contained only a single household and that one contained around a 1000 but had no product in common.
 He dismissed those.
-Furthermore, the remaining clusters had either bananas or dairy as their caracteristic products.
-From this, Duck started to wonder if this dataset was a cruel joke that someone had played on him, or wether this shopping center was frequented by what seemed to be a troop of monkeys.
+Furthermore, the remaining clusters had either bananas or dairy as their characteristic products.
+From this, Duck started to wonder if this dataset was a cruel joke that someone had played on him, or whether this shopping center was frequented by what seemed to be a troop of monkeys.
 Detective Duck concluded that even though the labels were too vague, clustering on products was probably too precise as there were several product IDs for the same type of product (e.g. 5 different milk IDs).
 So, though some households maybe bought the same weekly quantity of milk, because they bought a different brand, their carts were not assimilated as the same.
 </p>

 <p>